droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Homework

 <img class="img-right" src="../img/homework.png">
-Each day you will be required to turn in the work you completed on the exercises from the previous class period.
-Most of these exercises will likely be completed in class by most of you, as long as you remained focused and ask for help in class.
-However, some of you may need to work outside of class to complete all of the work.
-The homework you turn in will largely be graded based on "completenese" according to the following rubric.
+Each day you will be required to turn in work on the exercises from the previous class period.
+Most of this work will likely be completed in class by most of you, as long as you remained focused and ask for help in class.
+However, some of you may need to work outside of class or seek additional help from me or the tutors to complete all of this work.
+The homework you turn in will be graded based on "completeness" according to the following rubric.

 <div class="container-fluid">
   <table class="table table-bordered">